strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 ## Inclusion Resolver

-From the [Inclusion of related models](https://github.com/strongloop/loopback-next/issues/1352) epic, we started to implement tasks related to the inclusion resolver.
+To deliver [Inclusion of related models](https://github.com/strongloop/loopback-next/issues/1352) epic, we started to implement tasks related to the inclusion resolver.

 - We introduced the type `InclusionResolver` which users can use to fetch related models in [PR #3517](https://github.com/strongloop/loopback-next/pull/3517).
 - We implemented `findByForeignKeys` and `includeRelatedModels` functions, which help build `resolvers` for relations and improve querying for the include filter.
 The `findByForeignKeys` method finds model instances that contain any of the provided foreign key values.
 You can see more details for `findByForeignKeys` in [PR #3473](https://github.com/strongloop/loopback-next/pull/3473).
 The `includeRelatedModels` function returns model instances that include related models that have a registered resolver.
 You can see more about this function in [PR #3517](https://github.com/strongloop/loopback-next/pull/3517).